LeoLiu5/Air-Quality-Monitoring-Station-by-Leo-Liu/README.md

 - ### [An Adafruit SGP30 TVOC/eCO2 Gas Sensor](https://learn.adafruit.com/adafruit-sgp30-gas-tvoc-eco2-mox-sensor), is used to calculate total volatile organic compounds (TVOC) and its equivalent carbon dioxide (eCO2) values.
 This sensor detects a wide range of Volatile Organic Compounds (VOCs) and H2 for indoor air quality monitoring.
-> <br> TVOC include pollutants from static sources and variable sources (Holøs et al., 2018).
+> <br> TVOC includes pollutants from static sources and variable sources (Holøs et al., 2018).
 Construction materials, fittings, equipment and surface treatments belong to static sources.
 Residents or resident-related activities such as using cleaning compounds or bringing in new objects are variable sources.
-Both sources have highest impacts at the start of a building’s service life, therefore, the concentration of TVOC in a newly furnished building follows a multi-exponential decay trend over time after the construction is complete (Holøs et al., 2018).
+Both sources have the highest impacts at the start of a building’s service life, therefore, the concentration of TVOC in a newly furnished building follows a multi-exponential decay trend over time after the construction is complete (Holøs et al., 2018).

 <img src="./img/h5.jpeg"  width="30%" height="30%">